-→ Writing Prompt 3: Less than 50 years ago, the average family owned one telephone, one or two televisions and a few radios.
+→ Writing Prompt 1: Less than 50 years ago, the average family owned one telephone, one or two televisions and a few radios.
 However, today the average household has at least five devices that need an internet connection.
 In addition, as many as six percent of households own at least 15 such devices including smartphones, tablets, televisions, gaming consoles; even digital photo frames.
 This makes life much easier for everyone.
-However, can there be a bad side to being so dependent on technology?
+On the other hand, having so much to take care of can be complicated.
+Do you think there is a bad side to being so dependent on technology?

 → Writing Prompt 5: Transportation is a necessary part of modern life.
-Therefore, write an essay that explains how American families use the car.
+Write an essay that explains how American families use the car.
 Explain how it is used for business, pleasure, and emergencies.

 → Writing Prompt 6: The telephone has become a very important part of everyday life.
 Write an essay explaining how the phone has changed American life and the different ways the family uses it.